jorendorff/gc-in-50-lines/README.md

 ### API

-When we design software, it's best to start with the public parts.
+When we design software, it&rsquo;s best to start with the public parts.

 What public features does a garbage collector provide to the user?

 Just two things.

 First, it lets you create new objects.
-That's called allocating memory.
+That&rsquo;s called allocating memory.
 Whenever you make an array, a function, any kind of object in your higher-level language of choice, the garbage collector makes that possible.